mxcoder/gds-vue-components/README.md

 Run:

-- `yarn default` : for HMR dev env
+- `yarn default` : for HMR dev env using App.vue as entry
 - `yarn play` : for vue-play env
 - `yarn all-umd` : for UMD libraries build